Bastion Servers (Jump Hosts)

 stacktape bastion:tunnel --stage <<stage>> --bastionResource myBastion --resourceName myDatabase

-Bastion tunneling is supported for following resource types:
+Bastion tunneling is supported for the following resource types:

 relational-database